Visas and Work Permits 8 min

 Who is eligible to work in Canada?

-Visas and work permits for non-citizens of Canada
+Visas and work permits in Canada

 In Canada, work permits and visas are not the same thing.

-It’s also important to note that the expiry dates of work permits and visas do not always align, which can potentially cause issues.
+It’s also important to note that the expiry dates of work permits and visas do not always align, which can potentially create issues.
 For example, if your employee’s visa expires before their work permit, they will still be allowed to work in Canada — but they might not be able to leave and re-enter.

 Getting a work permit in Canada